nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 shown non-monotone, so a reviewer can watch the same core do both.

-**Science.** A reproducible result is a claim the published record fixes and a stranger with the stated materials can check.
+**Science.** A reproducible result is a claim the published record fixes and a bounded checker, a lab with the equipment, can settle.
 A citation is a pointer at the record where the claim is to be verified.
 A result that cannot be reproduced from what is available is a vouch, the authors' word, and an honest literature would grade it as one.
-I will say one more thing and then stop, because the rest belongs to a book.
-Science has no monimograph: no shared append-only record that a finding is entered into under a commitment.
+One more thing, and the rest belongs to a book: science has no monimograph, no shared append-only record that a finding is entered into under a commitment, and retraction alone breaks monotonicity.
 So a finding's endurance is claimed, never judged.
 Draw your own line from there.

+One thread runs through all three, and I keep seeing it in science and open source alike.
+A result whose inputs are withheld is a vouch, the authors' word, and that is the reproducibility failure.
+A commons whose admission is keyed to who you are converts, for everyone it excludes, closures into vouches, and that is the open-source failure.
+Same bucket, reached by two routes, withholding and identity-keyed admission, and cured the same way: inputs in the record, and admission by a check anyone can re-run.
+That is not an analogy between two fields.
+It is one structure instantiated twice.

 ## Not Trustless.
 Trust Less.

-The industry's answer to every supply-chain incident of the last decade has been more of the same thing: more signatures, more scanners, more dashboards.
-Each of those hides a trust decision, and the decision is the part nobody writes down.
+The industry's answer to every supply-chain incident of the last decade has been more of the same: more signatures, more scanners, more dashboards.
+Each hides a trust decision, and the decision is the part nobody writes down.
 A signature says who signed and nothing about what that is worth to you.
 A scanner reports what it found and nothing about what it could not have found.
-A dashboard counts what it was told to count, and without a floor under it the number means nothing, as the last section showed.
-None of it is wrong.
-All of it is anonymous trust, because the decision to rely on it lives in someone's head, and heads are not append-only.
+A dashboard counts what it was told to count, and without a floor under it the number means nothing.
+None of it is wrong, and all of it is anonymous trust, because the decision to rely on it lives in someone's head, and heads are not append-only.

 The discipline that replaces it is short enough to fit on a card, and every line of it is something the calculus says you can do, not something it says you should.

 Classify before you build.
-Decide which of your claims must be receipts, and shape your data and metadata so that they are folds over the record.
-Where a claim cannot be, know which condition it fails and name the residue you are carrying: a witness, a voucher, or a watcher.
+Decide which of your claims must be receipts, and shape your data and metadata so they come out as folds over the record, because those are the claims whose proof stays the size of a Merkle path however large the record grows.
+Where a claim cannot, know which condition it fails and name the residue you carry: a witness, a voucher, or a watcher.

 Weed out anonymous trust.
 Admit nothing that nobody has vouched for, so the floor is where you start rather than where you hope to end up.